Iran’s death row victims from barista to karate champ as brutal executions continue

 It comes as the Iranian authorities continue to crack down on anti-government protests, killing hundreds of people and arresting thousands more.

-In its latest update from January 13, Human Rights Activists in Iran said the death toll for protesters since September 17 stands at 520, including 70 children.
+In its latest update from 13 January, Human Rights Activists in Iran said the death toll for protesters since 17 September is 520, including 70 children.
 At least four protesters have been executed and an estimated 109 more are on death row, the rights organisation says.

 Below, we look at some of the men who have lost their lives already and just some of the many others on death row who await their fate.